Hugh S. Gorman

 Professor of Environmental History and Policy, Social Sciences

 - PhD, History and Policy, Carnegie Mellon University, 1996

 - MS, Applied History, Carnegie Mellon University, May 1992

 - MA, Professional Writing, Carnegie Mellon University, May 1985.

 - BS, Electric Power Engineering, Rensselaer Polytechnic Institute, May 1979.

-I use history as a lens through which to examine the interaction of technological innovation, policy choices, and uses of the environment, with the goal being to inform efforts to construct an economy that rewards sustainable practices.
-My most recent project involved an examination of society’s changing interactions with the nitrogen cycle:
+I use history as a lens through which to examine the interaction of technological innovation, policy choices, and uses of the environment, with the goal being to inform efforts to construct policies that reward sustainable practices.

 - History of Technology